netdata/netdata/claim/README.md

   netdatacache:
 ```

-Then run the following commnad in the same directory as the `docker-compose.yml` file to start the container.
+Then run the following command in the same directory as the `docker-compose.yml` file to start the container.

 ```bash
 docker-compose up -d